 Ink - Versafine Onyx Black

-Paper - white cs, green shimmer cs
+Paper - watercolour paper, copper and white cs

 Size - A2

-Paper - white and red cs
+Paper - light gold shimmer cs, white cs

 Size - A2